 This one’s right out of Hollywood, but that doesn’t make it any less of an IoT security threat.
 An episode of the Homeland TV series showed an attack where the criminals targeted an implanted medical device to assassinate a person.

 Now, this type of attack hasn’t been carried out in real life, but it’s still a threat.
 A threat enough that former Vice President of United States Dick Cheney had the wireless features of his implanted defibrillator removed to avoid such scenarios.
 As more and more medical devices become connected to IoT, these types of attacks remain a possibility.

 This is a downside of having a massive boost in IoT devices.
 The number of devices behind your firewall has significantly grown in the last decade.
 Back in the day, we only had to worry about securing our personal computers from outside attacks.

 Now, in this age, we have a plethora of different IoT devices to worry about.
 Ranging from our daily smartphones to smart home appliances and much more.
 Since so many devices can be hacked, the hackers will always be on the lookout for the weakest link and breach it.

 14. Small IoT Attacks

-We always find out about large scale IoT attacks.
-We heard about the Mirai botnet 2 years ago/ Before Mirai; there was Reaper which was much more dangerous than Mirai.
-Even though large scale attacks cause more damage, we should also be fearing small-scale attacks that often go undetected.
+We always find out about large-scale IoT attacks.
+We heard about the Mirai botnet 2 years ago/ Before Mirai, and there was Reaper was much more dangerous than Mirai.
+Even though large-scale attacks cause more damage, we should also fear small-scale attacks that often go undetected.

 Small-scale attacks often evade detection and slip through the breaches.
-Hackers will be trying to use these micro attacks to carry out their plans instead of going for the big guns.
+Hackers will use these micro attacks to carry out their plans instead of going for the big guns.

 15. Automation and A.I

-A.I. and automation is just code; if somebody gets access to this code, they can take control over the automation and carry out whatever they want.
+A.I. and automation are just code; if somebody gets access to this code, they can control the automation and carry out whatever they want.
 So, we have to ensure that our tools stay safe against such attacks and threats.